-I am a CS PhD student advised by Sergey Levine.
-I also work closely with Larry Zitnick.
+I am advised by Sergey Levine and also work closely with Larry Zitnick.
 My research is focused towards making autonomous robot controllers using deep reinforcement learning and vision.
 In the past, I have worked on various problems in the visual understanding and recognition.